moorejm/Getting-and-Cleaning-Data/README.md

 545,554,557,558,559,560,561,562,563)]
 ```

 ####3.
-Uses the "merge" command to convert activities in the raw data sets (reported as numbers) into a readable format using the codebook included with the original data set
+Use the merge() command to convert activities in the raw data sets (reported as numbers) into a readable format using activity_labels.txt
 Once the data has been condensed to just include mean and standard deviation data, run_analysis.R uses the merge() command to replace the values found in y_test.txt and y_train.txt, representing the activity, with the actual activity name.
 The purpose of this is to make the data set more readable to the user instead of needing to look up the number (1-6) in a codebook.
-The numbered activity is used as the primary key between the files y_test.txt, y_train.txt (combined in the table "mean_sd_data), and activity_labels.txt.
+The numbered activity is used as the primary key between the files y_test.txt, y_train.txt (combined in the table "mean_sd_data"), and activity_labels.txt.

 ```
 activity_labels <- read.table("./UCI HAR Dataset/activity_labels.txt", header= FALSE)